 Bispecific antibodies (BsAbs) are antibodies with two binding sites, directed against two different antigens or two different epitopes on the same antigen.
 BsAbs are clinically superior to monoclonal antibodies (MoAbs) and have a wide range of applications in tumor immunotherapy as well as in the treatment of other diseases such as hemophilia A, diabetes, Alzheimer's disease and ophthalmological diseases.
-Currently, there are seven bispecific antibodies approved by FDA and EMA, more than 180 BsAbs are in preclinical development, and over 50 BsAbs have been investigated in clinical trials.
+Currently, there are nine bispecific antibodies approved worldwide, more than 180 BsAbs are in preclinical development, and over 50 BsAbs have been investigated in clinical trials.

 How Do Bispecific Antibodies Work?